antimetal/docs/docs/faq/index.md

 **Why do the Antimetal invoice dates not match what I see in my Stripe billing portal?**

 </summary>
-Antimetal invoices are sent on the 6th for infromation purposes while Stripe payments are processed on the 8th.
+Antimetal invoices are sent on the 6th for information purposes while Stripe payments are processed on the 8th.

-Invoices are issued for the charges from the most recent complete month (e.g., invoice sent on June 6th will be for the charges from May 1 ~ May 31).
+Charges are issued for the most recent complete month (e.g., Stripe charges issued on June 8th will be for the charges from May 1 ~ May 31).

 More information can be found in [<u>**the billing cycle documentation.**</u>](/billing/billing_cycle)